BootcampersCollective/Coders-Workshop/Coding-Challenges/testing-kata/osherove-testing.md

 ————————————————————————————————<br>
 8. Allow multiple delimiters like this: `“//[delim1][delim2]\n”` for example `“//[*][%]\n1*2%3”` should return `6`.<br>
 ————————————————————————————————<br>
-9. make sure you can also handle multiple delimiters with length longer than one char<br>
+9. Make sure you can also handle multiple delimiters with length longer than one char<br>
 ————————————————————————————————